grouvie/taulixir/README.md

 Taulixir is a sample project demonstrating how to integrate a Tauri desktop application with an Elixir-powered backend.

 > **Demo:** A Svelte-based counter UI provides buttons to increase, decrease, and refresh a counter.
-User actions are routed via HTTP requests to an Elixir (plug_cowboy) backend sidecar, which then returns the updated counter value to the UI for display.
+User actions are routed via [Erlang RPC](https://crates.io/crates/erl_rpc) requests to an Elixir backend sidecar, which then returns the updated counter value to the UI for display.

 ---